GeorgeGkas-zz/WifiFactoryPass-GreekTool/Readme.md

  - Add option for user spesific mac adress, both vendor and serial support
  - Add option for choose of wireless card.
 If not chosed then the first one discovered will be used.
 This is practical if we use a wireless usb card
+ - Added Thomson support from routers in year range 2004 - 2010

 ####**Version**  **0.1**